tektronix/tsp-toolkit/README.md

 1. Right-click a TSP file in the explorer or editor and select "Send Script to Terminal"
 2. Click the Run icon in the editor title bar when a TSP file is open
+3. \[Beta] Save the output of a script to a file by clicking on the "\[Beta] Save TSP Script Output" option under the run/debug icon drop down at the top of the editor

 ### Automated TSP Script Generation